build-trust/ockam/README.md

 * Identity profiles isolated by privacy contexts.
 * Key establishment, rotation, and revocation - for fleets, at scale.
 * Attribute-based Access Control - credentials with selective disclosure.
-* Add-Ons for a variety of operating environments, transport protocols, hardware cryptography, and enterprise integrations.
+* Add-Ons for a variety of operating environments, transport protocols, and cryptographic hardware.
-* Libraries for multiple languages - Rust, Elixir (more on the roadmap)
+* Libraries for multiple languages - Rust, Elixir (more on the roadmap).

 <hr>